 - Test out the equipment!
 Using Logger Pro, produce a graph of your motion when you walk away from the detector with constant velocity.
 To do this, stand about 1 m from the Motion Detector and have your lab partner click green Collect button.
 Walk slowly away from the Motion Detector when you hear it begin to click.
 Then walk toward the motion detector.
 There should be a difference!
 You need to know why later.
 Play around a bit until you feel comfortable, then move on to the experiment section below.

-Elevate one end of the cart track 8 to 10 cm.
-Keep the motion detector at the high end of the track.
-You will use one of the low friction carts provided.
-You will push the cart from the bottom of the track, towards the motion detector.
+Don't click the "collect" button on this activity.
+There is a motion detector at the high end of the track.
+You will use one of the low-friction carts provided.
+Push the cart from the bottom of the track, towards the motion detector.
 Not so hard that it hits the detector at the top of the track!
 Be sure to catch the cart before it returns to the low end.
-Before collecting data, first make predictions for Position vs. Time, Velocity vs. Time, and Acceleration vs. Time.

 Don't delete these graphs.
 You will use them in the next activity.